gargvishesh/druid/docs/multi-stage-query/index.md

 ### Rollup

-> INSERT syntax is in a work-in-progress state for the alpha.
-It is expected to
-> change in future releases.

 Rollup is determined by the query's GROUP BY clause.
-The expressions in the GROUP BY clause will become dimensions.
-Any aggregation functions will become metrics.
+The expressions in the GROUP BY clause become dimensions, and aggregation functions become metrics.

 #### Ingest-time aggregations